uber/motif/README.md

 interface MainScope {}
 ```

-A class annotated with `@motif.Objects` class holds factory methods, which tell Motif how to create objects.
+Define a `@motif.Objects`-annotated class to hold `factory methods`, which tell Motif how to create objects.

 <details>
 <summary>Notes for Dagger users...</summary>